nikitalogos/birthday_reminder/README.md

 ### Save credentials

 1. Rename downloaded file to `google_secret.json`
-2. Put it to the directory `.auth` in the root of the project (you may need to enable showing hidden files in your file manager)
+2. Put it to the directory `auth` in the root of the project.

 ## Usage